kmcommitdaily/journloops/posts/get-your-hands-dirty.md

 - Using pprint() to manually inspect the data and understand its structure.
 - Reading the API documentation (which I used to skip at first) to know what kind of response to expect.

 These lessons became even more important when I built my Everyday News project, where API responses changed depending on user input.
-I realized that error handling isn’t just about fixing bugs — it’s about preventing them before they happen.
+I realized that error handling isn’t just about fixing bugs, it’s about preventing them before they happen.

-**_Try–Catch Method_**
+**_Try–Catch/Try-Except Method_**

-This is probably the most useful error-handling concept I learned throughout these projects.
+One of the most valuable concepts I learned was using try–catch (or try–except in Python).
-At first, I was hesitant to use it — I honestly thought a simple if or try-except block would be enough.
+At first, I was hesitant to use it, I honestly thought a simple if block would be enough.
 But I quickly realized that working with API data is unpredictable.
 It’s coming from a third-party source, and if that source ever changes, I don’t want my website to just collapse or display nothing.

 Examples: